pierre-hilt/my-bundle-phobia-server/readme.md

 The API could be split in several APIs, one to determine the versions, then an API to install and build each version.
 Add more logging on the API.
+Add more error handling, for now errors are returned without processing.